cockroachdb/docs/cockroachcloud/cloud-sso.md

 Users may authenticate to the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) using Single Sign-On (SSO).
 GitHub, Google, and Microsoft are supported as identity providers (IdPs).

 [Enterprise authentication features](#private-preview-enterprise-authentication) are currently available in Private Preview.
-File a [support ticket](https://support.cockroachlabs.com/) to enquire about the Enterprise Authentication for Cloud SSO Private Preview.
+Reach out to your Cockroach Labs team or file a [support ticket](https://support.cockroachlabs.com/) to enquire about the private preview of Enterprise Authentication for Cloud SSO.

 Authentication with a centralized identity managed by a dedicated IdP offers several security advantages: